 \section{Introduction}

-The chart-to-code generation task aims to automatically convert chart images into executable code \cite{yang2024chartmimic}, enabling applications including automated data analysis, report generation, and intelligent question answering \cite{zhao2025chartcoder}.
+The chart-to-code generation task aims to automatically convert chart images into executable code \citep{yang2024chartmimic}, enabling applications including automated data analysis, report generation, and intelligent question answering \citep{zhao2025chartcoder}.
 This task is challenging as it requires accurate visual understanding, cross-modal reasoning, and advanced code synthesis.
 Although recent advances in Multimodal Large Language Models (MLLMs) show promising results in various vision-language tasks, their performance on chart-to-code generation remains limited due to the unique complexity of charts and the need for precise code output.

-Prior work such as ChartCoder \cite{zhao2025chartcoder} advanced the field by building the large Chart2Code-160K dataset.
-This dataset is synthesized by guiding GPT-4o \cite{hurst2024gpt} with predefined chart attributes like chart type, color, and text.
-While this approach reduces reliance on costly manual annotations and achieves strong performance, relying on predefined attribute seeds can introduce homogeneity and limit variability in the resulting dataset (see Appendix Fig. \ref{fig:dataset_visual}), potentially restricting model generalization to diverse real-world charts.
+Prior work, such as ChartCoder \citep{zhao2025chartcoder}, advanced the field by building the large Chart2Code-160K dataset.
+This dataset is synthesized by guiding GPT-4o \citep{hurst2024gpt} with predefined chart attributes like chart type, color, and text.
+While this approach reduces the need for costly manual annotations and achieves strong performance, relying on predefined attribute seeds can introduce homogeneity and limit variability in the resulting dataset (see Appendix Fig. \ref{fig:dataset_visual}), potentially restricting model generalization to diverse real-world charts.

-To address this limitation, we introduce Real-world Chart Prompt Code Generation (ReChartPrompt), a novel automated pipeline that extracts real-world chart images from arXiv papers and uses the Qwen2.5-VL-72B model \cite{bai2025qwen2} to generate code.
-Specifically, we collect 30,071 papers and use their charts as prompts to build a large-scale ReChartPrompt-240K dataset.
-As the charts in each paper are manually designed by their authors and cover a wide range of research fields, the dataset features diverse expertise and design styles.
-This rich diversity enables effective generalization to real-world scenarios.
-As shown in Fig.~\ref{fig1}, fine-tuning with ReChartPrompt-240K improves performance on the ChartMimic benchmark by about 30 to 40 points.
+To address this limitation, we introduce Real-world Chart Prompt Code Generation (ReChartPrompt), a novel automated pipeline that extracts real chart images from arXiv papers and leverages the Qwen2.5-VL-72B model \citep{bai2025qwen2} to generate corresponding code.
+By collecting 30,071 papers and utilizing their author-designed charts as prompts, we construct ReChartPrompt-240K, a large-scale dataset comprising 240K chart–code pairs.
+Since these charts originate from papers across diverse research fields and exhibit a wide variety of design styles, the dataset captures rich visual and semantic diversity, as illustrated in Fig.~\ref{fig:dataset_visual}.
+This heterogeneity enables effective generalization to real-world scenarios.